outaagunga/documentation/strategy-forex.md

 2. **Volatility Filter**

    * Volatility filter passes if:
-          BBWidth is expanding (BBWidth > BBWidth[1]) AND the Leading Band is moving away from the Middle Band faster than the Trailing Band is contracting
+          BBWidth is expanding (BBWidth > BBWidth[1]) AND the Leading Band distance from Middle Band increased by at least 0.5 × ATR compared to the previous bar, while the Trailing Band contraction is less than 0.5 × ATR
    * BBWidth is considered flat if: abs(BBWidth − BBWidth[1]) ≤ ε   where:
           ε = small threshold (e.g 0.1 × ATR or percentage of BBWidth)

 3. **Price Location**

    * Candle closes at or near the Upper Bollinger Band SD1 AND the entry candle range is not greater than Z × ATR (e.g. Z ≤ 1.2)
-   * Price continues to “hug” the Upper Band
-   * “Hugging” means price remains within a slightly larger distance of the SD1 band (e.g abs(close − SD1) ≤ 1.5 × X × ATR) Price may temporarily move slightly outside SD1 for 1 bar without invalidating the trade
+   * Price continues to “hug” the Upper Band: closes remain within 1.5 × X × ATR above or below the SD1 band; temporary deviation for 1 bar is allowed without invalidating the trade

 4. **Momentum Confirmation**